ubc-lib-geo/creating-index-maps/content/clean-inventory.md

 This should be done to all columns, but at a minimum, for columns representing OIM elements 'label'
 - Click on a column with values that need to be replaced, then select Edit cells > Common transforms > Trim leading and trailing whitespace.

+## Rename columns representing OIM elements in OpenRefine

+This part requires [OpenRefine](https://openrefine.org/) to rename columns.
+{: .note}

+Once columns are cleaned, they are ready to be renamed as OIM elements.
+If there are any columns that are not ready for an OIM name, continue transforming in OpenRefine.